lamlamnt/lamlamnt/README.md

 ### Hi there 👋
+I am currently an Engineering Science student at the University of Oxford.

 <!--
 **lamlamnt/lamlamnt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.